jina-ai/docs/chapters/logging.rst

 If you still have questions, feel free to `submit an issue <https://github.com/jina-ai/jina/issues>`_ or post a message in our `community slack channel <https://slack.jina.ai>`_ .

-To gain a deeper knowledge on the implementation of Jina Ranker, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/executors/rankers>`_.
+To gain a deeper knowledge on the implementation of Jina logging, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/logging>`_.